VEHA

-is an independent archive of civil photography created before 1980 in modern Belarus.
+— an independent archive of Belarusian vernacular photography created in the 20th century

 VEHA BOOKS